This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2023.

 On July 15th-16th take the whole family to the 41st annual Lotus Festival in Echo Park!
 The festival is free to attend.

-This festival offers entertainment, a children’s area, a Chinese pavilion, and arts & crafts vendors, and dragon boat races among other things.
+This festival offers entertainment, a children’s area, a Chinese pavilion, arts & crafts vendors, and dragon boat races among other things.

 Shakespeare by the Sea